 Upon arrival of the animals at border, the VS port veterinarian or USDA authorized personnel, in the presence of the Mexican approved veterinarian will break the seal, and compare it with the numbers written on the IHC, VHC, and/or addendum for rest stops.
 Personnel previously authorized by USDA include the VS Port Veterinarians and animal health technicians, State employees, and accredited veterinarians.

 3) For certifications statements that only require one statement to be submitted, delete the statements that are not needed.
-Make sure that you use PDF reader or request a Word version of the Health Certificate from the National Center for Import and Export (NCIE).
+Make sure that you use PDF reader or request a Word version of the Health Certificate from the National Center for Import and Export (NIES).
 Mexico will not accept hand-made corrections, erasures, line outs, or cross outs.
-If you do not do not have a PDF reader, you may contact Dr. Osmundo Castilla at the NCIE animal export staff at 301 - 851-3300 to request a Word version of the documents.
-For additional information, please feel free to contact NCIE Export staff at 301-851-3300.
+If you do not do not have a PDF reader, you may contact Dr. Anthony Ramirez at the NIES animal export staff at 301-851-3300 option #2 to request a Word version of the documents.
+For additional information, please feel free to contact NIES Export staff at 301-851-3300 option #2.

 4) We have been informed that at the port of Santa Teresa, New Mexico, Mexican customs officials do not process cattle on weekends (Saturdays and Sundays).
 This is not a SAGARPA decision, it is a customs ruling.
 For this reason no shipments of cattle to Santa Teresa, New Mexico should be scheduled or weekends (Saturdays and Sundays).